liberland/Constitution/Liberland-constitution.md

 * **§II.14.** No law shall allow for any Person to be prosecuted for a criminal offence later than a year since the Warrant for custody of said Person was executed and the Person was taken into custody; the deadline shall be renewed for any and all subsequent Warrants for custody in the event of escape and/or subsequent offence.
 * **§II.15.** No law shall require any Person to pay excessive bail and/or fines; nor shall it require the Criminal Court to sentence a defendant who has been found guilty by the Jury to excessive incarceration for any offence where no actual harm was suffered by any Person because of this offence alone.
 * **§II.16.** No law shall allow for any Person to be prosecuted for any criminal offence if the only evidence incriminating the accused is testimony given by any number of Agents of the Public Administration that is uncorroborated by any other presented physical and/or digital evidence, victim and/or third party witness testimony or voluntary confession.
-* **§II.17.** No law shall allow for any Person to be prosecuted for more than one criminal offence for one act or omission they are accused of; nor shall one be put twice in jeopardy of a penalty for the same offence.
+* **§II.17.** No law shall allow for any Person to be prosecuted for more than one criminal offence for one act or omission they are accused of; nor shall one be put twice in jeopardy of a penalty for the same offence, whether by the Private or Public Prosecution.
 * **§II.18.** No law shall deprive a defendant under prosecution of one's right to be present in the Court; to a speedy, public and impartial trial by the Jury; to be informed of criminal charges and of one's rights; to compel witnesses to appear in Court for confrontation; to be presumed innocent until proven guilty beyond reasonable doubt; to not be compelled to be a witness against oneself, or Persons whose penalization one would rightfully feel as the penalization of oneself; and to all other Rights guaranteed by the Constitution and all laws passed in accordance thereof; should any Person be prosecuted in breach of due process of law as enumerated in this provision, the trial Judges shall take that under advisement when considering dismissing the charges or overturning the verdict.
 * **§II.19.** No law shall deprive any defendant under arrest and/or prosecution of the right to the service of a legal counsel and an interpreter, should one not speak the language of court proceedings; such services shall be contracted by the defendant personally or, should one not be able to afford it, they shall be provided by the Secretariat of the Judiciary; should the service of a legal counsel and/or an interpreter be provided by the Secretariat of the Judiciary, the Secretariat shall be allowed to recover reasonable expenses from the defendant in case one is found guilty by the Jury and the verdict is not overturned by the Supreme Court.
 * **§II.20.** No law shall allow for the application of torture or other cruel, unusual or degrading treatment by any Agent or Member of the Public Administration or under the supervision or knowledge thereof, whether within or outside the jurisdiction of the Free Republic of Liberland, against any Person; nor shall any experiments, medical or otherwise, be conducted against any Person without one’s express and informed consent.